-Ogawa Town is located at the heart of Saitama Prefecture, in the north-west of Tokyo, in a basin commanding a view of the outer Chichibu Mountains.
-The abundance of water from the Tsuki River that ﬂows across the town has nurtured the paper making industry in the area.
+Ogawa Town and Higashi-chichibu Village are located at the heart of Saitama Prefecture, in the north-west of Tokyo, just a little over an hour train ride away, in a basin commanding a view of the outer Chichibu Mountains.
+The abundance of water from the Tsuki River that ﬂows across the region has nurtured the paper making industry in the area.

 Handmade Ogawa Washi is carefully made, sheet by sheet, by the hands of skilled craftspeople.

 ROOTED IN TRADITION, DESIGNED FOR INNOVATION

 Washi is still produced in many parts of Japan.
 Paper produced in Ogawa Town, Higashi-Chichibu Village, and nearby areas is collectively known as “Ogawa Washi.”
 Washi’s elegant translucence, subtly irregular texture, strength and durability make it suitable for countless practical and artistic applications.
 Rooted in centuries of tradition, washi may be the best possible material for creative explorations and innovation.

 strength and durability

 A MYRIAD APPLICATIONS.
 IMAGINATION’S THE LIMIT

 Washi’s unique texture inspires warmth, making wonderful invitations and notecards.
 Because the ﬁbers are left long and uneven, washi has incredible strength and is an ideal material for art works, interior design, conservation and repair.
 It is workable even when wet, an excellent quality for papier mâché and etching projects in which paper is soaked.